 Interacts With the Nervous System

-in a number of way.
+This occurs in a number of ways.
 One is by making certain neurotransmitters.
 Less friendly bacteria can also make toxins/byproducts and inflammatory molecules that can negatively affect brain.
 This is why constipation or not having regular bowel movements is especially problematic for brain health.

 Metabolism relates to how our bodies acquire energy for cells which allows us to grow, reproduce, survive and respond to our environment.
 Just one example - obesity is increasingly being understood as a result of gut flora imbalances.

 In short, an unhealthy microbiome can leave the brain (or any other part of the body) vulnerable to infection, toxins, metals and even undigested food particles that make it through the permeable gut lining and cause inflammation.
 Add to this an exaggerated stress response - ie. elevated stress hormones.
 Then add deficiencies of nutrients that play a role in the synthesis of neurotransmitters and deficiencies in antioxidants that protect the brain and things can get pretty complicated.

 If within each of us is a world of microbes, what can we do to support the good guys who promote health and peace in that world and how can we prevent the problematic microbes from gaining too much power?

 Like many, I unknowingly killed off many healthy microbes when I took antibiotics for recurrent sinus infections a few year ago.
 For me, a range of neurologic symptoms followed.
 I believe the damage to my microbiome and the secondary nutrient deficiencies unmasked a genetic vulnerability.
 Had I known then what I know now, I would've put my energy into improving my gut flora (and replacing specific nutrients) rather than further harming beneficial microbes.

 - Avoid unnecessary use of antibiotics, acid blockers and anti-inflammatory medication